kibebr/fastify/docs/TypeScript.md

    curl localhost:8080/auth?username=admin&password=Password123!
    ```
    And it should return back `logged in!`
-6. But wait theres more!
+6. But wait there's more!
 The generic interfaces are also available inside route level hook methods.
 Modify the previous route by adding a `preValidation` hook:
    ```typescript
    server.get<{
      Querystring: IQuerystring,